 Fertilizing Milkweed

 Why should you fertilize Milkweed?
 Native plants do very well without much assistance, so feeding Milkweed may seem unnecessary.
-This low-maintenance perennial can do well without fertilizer, but amending the soil or applying plant food can keep the plant healthy and thriving and increase the growth rate.
-Find out what you need to know about fertilizing native and Milkweed and tropical Milkweed and how to enjoy a mature, established plant that comes back year after year.
+This low-maintenance perennial can do well without fertilizer, but amending the soil or applying a gentle plant food can keep the plant healthy and increase the growth rate.
+Find out what you need to know about fertilizing native and tropical Milkweed and how to ensure a mature, established plant that comes back year after year.

 tropical-orange-milkweed.jpg